Cocoon-Data-Transformation/cocoon/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 😎 Cocoon organizes your data warehouse using LLM agents, preparing it for analysis.
-Specifically, Cocoon helps you with data cleaning, data integration, and data modeling.
+Specifically, Cocoon helps you with the tedious steps in data cleaning, data integration, and data modeling.
+As a result, you can focus on the more intellectual and business-critical parts.

   <div align="center">